Sisterakas

-Synopsis
+Plot

-Bernadette "Detty" Sabroso (Ai-Ai Delas Alas) is the daughter of the wealthy couple Raphael (Epi Quizon) and Kara Sabroso (Rubi-Rubi), who own a large silk factory.
-Raphael also has an illegitimate son, Bernard, with his former maid Maria Laurel (Beauty Gonzalez).
-When Maria and Bernard have nowhere else to go, Raphael takes both of them in.
-Unaware that they are siblings, Bernard, who is gay, and Detty become close friends, as both share their love for fashion.
-When Kara discovers Raphael and Maria sleeping with each other, as well as realizing that Raphael is Bernard's father, she confronts them in front of Bernard and Detty, kicks them out and accidentally pushes Maria down the stairs, severely injuring her.
-With no assistance from the family or the other maids, Bernard swears vengeance against the Sabroso family.
+Bernadette "Detty" Sabroso is the daughter of wealthy silk factory owners, Raphael and Kara Sabroso.
+Raphael also has an illegitimate son, Bernard, with his former maid, Maria Laurel.
+Raphael takes Maria and Bernard in when they have nowhere else to go.
+Unaware of their sibling relationship, Bernard and Detty become close friends due to their shared love for fashion.
+When Kara discovers Raphael's affair with Maria and learns that Bernard is his son, she confronts them, kicks them out, and accidentally paralyzes Maria by pushing her down the stairs.
+Bernard, receiving no assistance from the family or the maids, swears vengeance against the Sabrosos.

-Many years later, the adult Detty (Ai-Ai delas Alas) and Bernard (Vice Ganda) have different lives.
-Following the bankruptcy of her tailor shop, Detty struggles to make ends meet for her children Kathy (Kathryn Bernardo) and Cindy (Xyriel Manabat), whom she is fighting for custody from her ex-husband.
-Bernard, going by the name "Bernice", owns the successful fashion brand Ponytale, which he rules with an iron fist, and lives in a large mansion with the disabled Maria (Gloria Diaz) and Angelo (Daniel Padilla), the son of Bernice's deceased former maid.
-Detty applies for a job as executive assistant at Ponytale, unaware that Bernice is her estranged sibling.
-With encouragement from his mother, Bernice sees this as his long-awaited opportunity for revenge by hiring her and giving her absurd and embarrassing tasks.
-He also advises Angelo to pursue and date Kathy, who is his schoolmate, and then dump her to break her heart.
-Despite her duties becoming increasingly odd, Detty accepts and accomplishes her tasks with no complaints.
-Bernice begins to second-guess his intentions, but his mother advises him to continue with his plans.
+25 Years later, Detty and Bernard, now known as Bernice, lead very different lives.
+Detty struggles financially after her tailor shop goes bankrupt and fights for custody of her children, Kathy and Cindy, from her ex-husband.
+Meanwhile, Bernice runs the successful fashion brand Ponytale and lives in luxury with his mother Maria and Angelo, the son of Bernice's former maid.

+Unaware of their sibling relationship, Detty applies for a job at Ponytale.
+Bernice, seeing an opportunity for revenge, hires her and assigns her absurd and embarrassing tasks.
+He also encourages Angelo to date and then break up with Kathy to hurt her.
+Despite the odd duties, Detty completes her tasks without complaint.
+As Bernice begins to doubt his vengeful plans, his mother advises him to continue.

-At the Run Away Fashion Show, Bernice confront his rival Roselle Hermosa (Kris Aquino), who owns the equally successful La Yondelle and competes with him for a European partnership deal.
-When La Yondelle's collection turns out to be stolen from Ponytale's, Detty devises a last-minute plan to revise the fashion line.
-The revamped line is a success, but Bernice, angry from the stolen designs, does not thank Detty for rescuing the brand.
-A frustrated Detty attempts to resign, but Bernice convinces her to stay by raising her salary and increasing her work benefits.
+At the Run Away Fashion Show, Bernice confronts his rival, Roselle Hermosa, who owns the competing brand La Yondelle and is vying for a European partnership deal.
+La Yondelle's collection is revealed to be stolen from Ponytale, prompting Detty to quickly revise the fashion line.
+The revamped collection is successful, but Bernice, upset over the stolen designs, fails to thank Detty for saving the brand.
+Frustrated, Detty tries to resign, but Bernice persuades her to stay by raising her salary and increasing her work benefits.